mateega/Prediciting-5-Star-Amazon-Phone-Reviews/README.md

 This project is completed in R using the following methods: **NLP/text mining, logistic regression, LASSO, PCA, and random forest**.

 This project is aimed to predict star ratings of unlocked mobile phones on Amazon.com using machine learning techniques.
-The project utilized the Star Rating Prediction dataset from Kaggle, containing features like product name, brand, price, review rating, text, and votes received.
+The Star Rating Prediction dataset from Kaggle is utilized which contains features like product name, product brand, product price, review rating, review text, and the number of votes received a view received.

 The exploratory data analysis revealed insights such as phone price range, review votes distribution, average ratings by brand, and the distribution of phone ratings.
 A two-category response variable was created to classify reviews as 5-star or non-5-star.
 A document term matrix (dtm) was generated for review text after preprocessing steps.